European Council on Tolerance and Reconciliation: Round Table in Monaco "Tackling Extremism and Intolerance in a Diverse Society"

 The European Council for Tolerance and Reconciliation held in March 2018 in Monte Carlo, Monaco a Round Table discussion "Tackling Extremism and Intolerance in a Diverse Society".
 The conference was held under the Patronage of the Secretary General of the Council of Europe, Mr. Thornbjorn Jagland.

 It gathered political, academic and NGO participants from 22 countries to address the threat of radicalisation and issues surrounding the challenges to tolerance in Europe.
 The three key issues discussed were political radicalisation, online hate speech and integrating immigrants in diverse societies.

 Kantor Prize for Secure Tolerance

-In 2018 the ECTR has announced the establishment of the Kantor Prize for Secure Tolerance and ECTR Research Grants.
+In 2018 the ECTR announced the establishment of the Kantor Prize for Secure Tolerance and ECTR Research Grants.